News

 Icelandic "Parma" or "San Danielle" straight from the farm?

-The project "Air-dried lamb" is now finished at Matís.
-The main goal of the project was to develop products from air-dried lamb meat in cooperation with farmers.
+The project "Air-dried lamb" is now complete at Matís.
+The main goal of the project was to develop products from air-dried lamb in collaboration with farmers.

 The project also aimed to increase farmers' skills in processing and processing lamb into air-dried products.
 A co-operation group of 5 farmers was formed who were interested and have facilities for home processing of such products.
 The project was generally very successful.
 Farmers were able to adopt the production methods necessary for dry processing and cut new production processes and products, each different from what is on the market today.
 The results therefore strengthen the farm in question for the development of new products from its own raw materials and thus their working basis.